 The surname Keilian was first found in Devon where they held a family seat as Lords of the Manor of Painsford in Asprington, some say before the Norman Conquest of England by Duke William of Normandy in 1066 A.D.
 Professor Seary of Newfoundland suggests that there was also a Kelland Barton in Devon but he has been unable to find it.
 This may have been a family tradition.

-Important Dates for the Keilian family
+Early History of the Keilian family

 This web page shows only a small excerpt of our Keilian research.
 Another 57 words (4 lines of text) covering the years 1712, 1635, 1692, 1679, 1681 and 1685 are included under the topic Early Keilian History in all our PDF Extended History products and printed products wherever possible.